the_pour_manifesto

 Obsidian is a beautiful, sprawling garden for our minds.
 It is the perfect place to wander, connect ideas, and synthesize knowledge.

-But opening the gates takes too long.
+But going to it takes too long.

 When you are deep in a flow state, dialing in the perfect espresso shot, or standing in the crowd at a festival, your brain operates in seconds, not minutes.
 If the process of logging a thought takes longer than the thought itself, the thought dies.